Foreign aid arrives in COVID-hit India | DW | 27.04.2021

 Foreign Ministry spokesman Arindam Bagchi tweeted photos of the 100 ventilators and 95 oxygen concentrators, describing the delivery as "international cooperation at work."

+The World Health Organization (WHO) is providing critical equipment and supplies to India.

-Several other nations, including the US, Germany, Israel, France and Pakistan have also pledged medical aid to India.
+Several other nations, including the US, Germany, Israel, France and Pakistan have also pledged to send medical supplies.

+German Chancellor Angela Merkel said her government would "work with other countries to ensure that we can help India.
+We are working hard on finding ways to get oxygen production facilities there ...
+We want to do everything we can to help India."

 Hospitals in the country of nearly 1.4 billion people are facing a chronic shortage of oxygen and beds on their intensive care wards.